jlmelville/mize/docs/qhm.md

 ### Generalized Momentum Again

-You can also decide to let pretty much everything vary at each step: $\mu$,
-$\varepsilon$ and $\nu$.
-It's still possible to decouple a varying learning rate from the direction of the update ($d_t$) and come up with something in the spirit of the generalized momentum while still being able to interpret each update as a weighted sum of gradients.
-To make life easier notationally by removing lots of negative signs, here's one more definition, the steepest descent direction: $p_t \overset{\mathrm{def}}{=} -\nabla f\left(\theta \right)$:
+For completeness (and my own edification), we can take the same approach with generalized momentum and have the learning rate apply to the entire direction of the update ($d_t$) rather than just the steepest descent direction and therefore get an update that is a weighted average of gradients.
+To make life easier notationally by removing lots of negative signs, here's one more definition, the steepest descent direction:
+$p_t \overset{\mathrm{def}}{=} -\nabla f\left(\theta_t \right)$.

+The resulting generalized momentum expression below also allows for varying pretty much everything at each step: $\mu$, $\varepsilon$ and $\beta$ although I don't have any suggestions for how you would go about tuning these values:

 $$
 \theta_{t+1} = \theta_t + \varepsilon_t \left[